GooTechnologies/learn/tutorials/highscore-list/index.md

 <a href="tunnel.jpg"><img class="alignnone size-full wp-image-1117" src="tunnel.jpg" alt="tunnel" /></a>

 What this means is that you can open up Postman again and instead of using localhost:3000, enter https://highscore.ngrok.com and test the routes there instead.
 Neat, huh?
 This little tunneling exercise makes it easy to connect to your own server from Create (and debug using the console output in real time)!

-<h3>The Create Project</h3>
+### The Create Project
-We'll use the Cube Clicker game from <a title="Cube Clicker Game" href="http://www.goocreate.com/learn/cube-clicker-game/">this tutorial</a>.

 The goal is to add some methods to post and get scores, and modify the simple interface to display this.
-The project can be <a href="https://app.goocreate.com/tutorials/b5bb6d6a2f634e3280ad84c24060e250.project" target="_blank">duplicated from here</a>!
 Note that this tutorial won't focus on the game and display of the data, but only on the key functions needed.
 The complete project with all the code will be available for duplication and examination at the end of the tutorial!

-<h3>Cross-Domain Problems</h3>
+### Cross-Domain Problems

 We won't be allowed to work with data from another domain unless the server says it's OK.
 This is done using <em>CORS headers</em>, and the simplest and quickest (but not the safest) way to do this is to use a node module called cors.
 Add the following to <em>package.json</em>:

 {% highlight js %}"cors": "*"{% endhighlight %}